Continuous replanning

 Manual handling

-Obtained routes are proposed using ReplannedRouteProposedListener.
-You decide whether the proposed route should be applied with acceptProposedRoute or ignored.
-The navigation will then be updated with the proposed route.
+The obtained route is proposed using the RouteAddedListener with the RouteAddedReason set to BetterRouteProposed.
+You decide whether the proposed route should be selected as active with selectActiveRoute or ignored.
+The navigation is then updated with the proposed route.

 Specifying replanning intervals